Triplany/VAL_protocol/PROTOCOL_FLOW.md

 ---

 For field definitions and API details, see `DEVELOPMENT.md` and `include/val_protocol.h`.
-For a working demonstration, build and run `examples/example_loopback.c`.
+For a working demonstration, build and run the TCP examples under `examples/tcp/`.

 Developer diagnostics
 - The library has compile-time gated logging to help analyze sequences like resume verify and ACK retries.
 Enable it by setting `VAL_LOG_LEVEL` at build time and provide a sink via `cfg.debug.log`.